SumoLogic/sumologic-documentation/docs/global-intelligence/nginx/index.md

 ---
 slug: /global-intelligence/nginx
+title: Global Intelligence for Nginx
+sidebar_label: Global Intelligence for Nginx
+description: The Global Intelligence for Nginx app provides you with information regarding Golden Signals and Visitor Benchmarks for your company's Nginx servers, and compares them to all servers from all customers.
 ---

-# Global Intelligence for Nginx

 ## Availability